AaySah92/yt-radio/README.md

 # YT-Radio - a custom [waybar](https://github.com/Alexays/Waybar/wiki) module

 YT-Radio is a custom waybar module written in [Go](https://go.dev/).
+It's like a YouTube radio.
+You can have music playing in the background as you work.
+It's literally as easy as clicking  a button.

 A list of YouTube links (your playlist) can be set in a JSON based configuration file.

 ## Screenshots